pradeepsingla87/Fabric-Copilot/PowerBI/Module0.md

 ## Copilot for Power BI Key Features

-Copilot for Power BI key features can be distinguished based on different roles:-
+Copilot for Power BI key features can be distinguished based on different roles(each of these features will be disucssed in detail in the later modules):-

 - For Report Consumer
     - Generate a summary of your report on copilot pane